 But a small, vocal group of activists has sought to block the project, saying that the county and commonwealth should not give any incentives to one of the world’s most valuable companies.
 They also have demanded housing and job protections for existing residents.

-felt empowered after Amazon canceled plans last month to build a headquarters facility in New York City, also with 25,000 jobs.
+These opponents felt empowered after Amazon canceled plans last month to build a headquarters facility in New York City, also with 25,000 jobs.
 The company withdrew after criticism of the plan from some elected leaders, unions and community activists.

 Officials estimate that the Amazon project’s net fiscal impact on Arlington could be worth additional revenue of $162 million over 12 years and $392.5 million over 16 years.